InfrastructureServices/dnssec-trigger-fedora/design-doc/forward-zones-support.markdown

 ## yield form json
 Used to parse json given by the dnssec trigger script into connection list.

 # Used libraries
-So far only JSON parser is used.
+So far only JSON parser and Cmocka is used.